TSX finishes flat as Canadian employment data disappoints

 The CBP decision largely contrasts earlier expectations that the import of gold bars would be exempt from Trump’s sweeping tariffs.
 One-kilo bars are the most common form traded on the COMEX, the world’s biggest gold futures market, with a bulk of them coming from Switzerland.

-Oil prices rose, but remained on track for weekly losses on concerns U.S. tariffs will hit global economic activity, reducing the demand for crude.
+Oil prices dropped, closing with weekly losses on concerns U.S. tariffs will hit global economic activity, reducing the demand for crude.

-Both benchmarks were on track for weekly losses of between 3% and 4%, which would be their steepest weekly losses since late-June.
+Both benchmarks affirmed weekly losses between 4% and 6%, which would be their steepest weekly losses since late-June.

 Higher U.S. tariffs against a host of trade partners went into effect on Thursday, and have raised concerns of a long-term hit to global demand.